-- Course times: 8.30am-5pm both days - Your place is reserved upon receipt of \$100 deposit (final payment is due Friday 4th October, 2013) or full registration - Group prices apply when bookings for 2 or more people are made at the same time.
-Payment for entire group is to be made in one transaction, ie 2 people would be paid for in one online, direct deposit or cheque payment. - Registration includes morning and afternoon tea. - Payment is transferable to another person, but non-refundable, if you cancel after Friday 4th October, 2013 - In the unlikely event of insufficient registrations, the organisers reserve the right to cancel the course with one week's notice.
+- Course times: 8.30am-5pm both days - Your place is reserved upon receipt of full payment for the course - Group prices apply when bookings for 2 or more people are made at the same time.
+Payment for entire group is to be made in one transaction, ie 2 people would be paid for in one online, direct deposit or cheque payment. - Registration includes morning and afternoon tea. - Payment is transferable to another person, but non-refundable if you cancel less than 2 weeks before the course date - In the unlikely event of insufficient registrations, the organisers reserve the right to cancel the course with one week's notice.
 In this case a full refund will be made.
+Unfortunately we can not refund travel expenses incurred.

-Earlybird prices (before COB Fri 4th October, 2013)
+Earlybird prices (before COB Fri 19 Sept, 2014)

 Costs

 Per person \$445

 Per person, group booking \$430

-Standard prices (after COB Fri 4th October, 2013)
+Standard prices (after COB Fri 19 Sept, 2014)

 Costs

 Per person \$515

 Per person, group booking \$500